 Are national monuments always part of the National Park System?

 No. National monuments can be managed by a number of federal agencies, and are sometimes jointly managed.
-The U.S. Bureau of Land Management, the U.S. Forest Service, the U.S. Fish and Wildlife Service, and several other agencies also manage these sites.
+The U.S. Bureau of Land Management, the U.S. Forest Service, the U.S. Fish and Wildlife Service and National Oceanic and Atmospheric Administration are among other agencies that might manage these sites.

 Do national monuments have bipartisan support?

 Presidents of both major political parties have used the Antiquities Act to establish national monuments since 1906.
-As of May 2017, 16 presidents have created 157 monuments.
+As of October 2022, 18 presidents have used this authority and have designated 159 national monuments.
 See a complete list of all U.S. national monuments.